 The Counts of Blois were a power to be reckoned with in the Middle Ages: one married the daughter of William the Conqueror and gave birth to a future king of England.
 But the city’s chief notoriety came in 1588, when the powerful Henri, Duke of Guise, schemed here against King Henri III.
 The king thereupon had him murdered, in a chamber on the second floor of the Francois I wing.
 The duke put up quite a fight when he realized what was up, and it took eight men to carry out the king’s orders.

-Four centuries, and four architectural styles, are represented in the chateau of Blois: the original structure was built by the Counts of Blois in the early 13th century in feudal style.
+Four centuries and four architectural styles are represented in the chateau of Blois: the original structure was built by the Counts of Blois in the early 13th century in feudal style.
 Later came the Gothic-Renaissance eastern section, with the entrance and decorative brickwork.
-Francois I added the Facade des Loges in a decorative Italian style.
-Finally, in 1634, the Duke of Orleans, was exiled to Blois, and drew up plans to replace the entire structure.
+Francois, I added the Facade des Loges in a decorative Italian style.
+Finally, in 1634, the Duke of Orleans was exiled to Blois and drew up plans to replace the entire structure.
 A new western wing was built in classical design, but the Duke ran out of funds before his demolition plans came to fruition.

 Today, Blois remains an intricate maze of cobblestone streets, hidden courtyards, and winding stone stairways.
 Yes, visit Blois Chateau, but also allow time to explore the rest of this town, including the fragrant rose garden overlooking the Loire.

 Do you have extra vacation time to spend in Europe?
-We suggest you save it for after the trip, rather than before: Chances are, there will be others from this week’s adventure who would like some company for a weekend in Paris or other travel in Europe.
+We suggest you save it for after the trip, rather than before.
+Chances are, there will be others from this week’s adventure who would like some company for a weekend in Paris or other travel in Europe.
 If you’d like to stay in France for more cycling, consider our Valley of the Chateaux tour, which begins the next day!

-Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 1 lunch, and 4 dinners, with wine included; Transportation to get luggage (and tired cyclists!) to destination; Use of bike; A wine-tasting; Map, guidebook, and routes.
+Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 1 lunch, and 4 dinners, with wine included; Transportation to get luggage (and tired cyclists!) to the destination; Use of a bike; A wine-tasting; Map, guidebook, and routes.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Transportation to and from start/end points; 3 lunches; 1 dinner; Souvenirs, snacks, admissions; Gratuities for guides.